Thinking about earning a minor? Read on!

 A minor can complement your major, enhance your career preparation, allow you to develop a secondary area of expertise, or give you a chance to explore a passion.

 Minors require between 15 and 21 credits, and all but 8 of those credits can be used simultaneously to fill other requirements.
 The college offers over 52 minors, many related to the majors.
 If you are having trouble choosing between two majors, consider majoring in one area and minoring in another.

 Health communication, one of the fastest growing fields in the broader communication discipline, addresses how communication intersects with all aspects of health (social, mental, and physical).

 Journalism provides a cross-platform foundation with a focus on reporting, research techniques and writing style unique to online, print, broadcast, social media and database journalism.

 This minor is not available to communication majors pursuing a concentration in journalism.

-The interdisciplinary minor in political communication is offered jointly by the School of Policy, Government, and International Affairs and the Department of Communication.
+The interdisciplinary minor in political communication is offered jointly by the School of Policy and Government and the Department of Communication.
 This minor is available to all Mason undergraduate students with the exception of communication majors pursuing a concentration in political communication.

 Political communication explores the interaction among members of the public, the media, advocacy groups, and politicians in a democratic society.
 This minor uses a diverse approach to questions of how mass and interpersonal communication influence democratic functioning, including (1) how political actors use strategic messaging to persuade and mobilize the public, (2) how citizens make sense of these messages and their impact on engagement, deliberation, efficacy, knowledge, and participation, and (3) the role of the mass media in facilitating or hindering this relationship.
 Political communication includes explicitly political activities like voting and political campaigns.
 It also encompasses any issue of public debate or deliberation, including culture and social movements.